hemisemidemipresent/cyberquincy/parser/README.md

 ##### Abstract Parsers

-Abstract parsers and parsers that take in some number of parsers (including 0 in certain cases) and create a new parser based on the ones given to it.
-One good example is the `OrParser` as in [Example #2](#utilization-example-2) which looks for an argument that matches ANY of the OrParser arguments.
+Abstract parsers and parsers that take in some number of parsers (0 in certain cases) and spit out a new parser that combines them.
+One good example is the `OrParser` as in [Example #2](#utilization-example-2) which takes in a variable number of parsers and tries to match ANY of them to the corresponding user argument.
 So if you had something like

 ```js
 const parsed = CommandParser.parse(